AxaFrance/spring-ai-workshop/workshop/exercise-3.md

 - Context can be passed as user input to the model
 - LLM is able to complete context information with knowledge from training (but it can generate hallucinations)
 - More the query is big, more the response time is long
+- Prompt injection is a risk to be aware of when using template

 ### About Spring AI

 - Spring AI provides `PromptTemplate` class to easily integrate some parameters in preformatted prompt content (useful for prompt library implementation)
-- Model Context Protocol (MCP) is the best practice to provide context to the model
+- Using prompt to provide context to the model could be clumsy and Model Context Protocol (MCP) is the best practice to do it

 ### Next exercise